Mining Legislation 2024

 Tangible change may arrive later than we’d like, even if these bills ultimately become law.
 Still, it’s heartening to see bipartisan support for mining reform.
 And when considered alongside concurrent innovations in mining technology and increased investment in environmental, social, and governance (ESG) priorities, these efforts suggest that a new era in mining looms on the horizon—one that can grasp the United States’ vast mineral potential while upholding meaningful community engagement and robust environmental protections.

 Let’s meet the future together.
-Join us at MINExpo this year, September 24–26 in Las Vegas, Nevada!
-Visit us at Booth 4615 or contact our team to learn more about Barr’s mine engineering and environmental services.
+Contact our team to learn more about Barr’s mine engineering and environmental services.

 About Tim Arnold